Jay Small is a digital media and marketing executive geared for customer-centered innovation, transformation, and business growth.

 Small joined Scripps Interactive Newspapers Group in 2005, and took on progressive executive responsibilities there throughout his tenure, ending in late 2009.
 The work of Small’s teams at Scripps is evident in sites such as KnoxNews.com, TCPalm.com and Redding.com.

-Small served on the board of directors of the Online Publishers Association.
+Small served from 2014-2016 on the executive committee of the Local Media Consortium.
+He also served on the board of directors of the Online Publishers Association.
 He served on the board of directors and audience development committee for the Digital Media Federation, Newspaper Association of America.
 He also participated on the program advisory board for the Digital Arts and Design curriculum at Full Sail University, Orlando, Fla.
 He was an officer of the Society for News Design.
 And he served as adjunct faculty in the journalism and visual arts programs at Indiana University-Purdue University Indianapolis.